 These components will give you an experience of a wide variety of experimental and/or clinical research techniques, while also teaching you how to organise and plan research and experiments.
 Critical analysis of seminars and talks, coupled with your attendance at courses will develop your research skills and your knowledge of scientific principles, allowing you to produce high quality research and journal articles.

-To find out more about life as a graduate student in one of the most distinguished research Universities in the world please read the comments below provided in 2018 from current graduate students.
+To find out more about life as a postgraduate student in one of the most distinguished research Universities in the world please read the comments below provided in 2018 from our postgraduate students.